MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/service-level-objectives.md

 - **What** the SLOs should be for these SLIs.

 SLOs can be defined with a gradual approach to drive achievement or it's prescribed directly by the business.
 You use the SLOs defined by a service to make architectural decisions about the how you're building them.
-Therefore, it is important to carefully choose which scenarios to measure and what timeframe to measure them over.
+Therefore, it is important to carefully choose which scenarios to measure and what time frame to measure them over.

 To summarize, an SLO is composed of the following values: